Cares Trail: Hiking

-The spectacular scenery and the moderate slope of the Cares Trail make it ideal to enjoy Hiking along its path.
+The spectacular scenery and the moderate gradient of the Cares Trail make it ideal for hiking.
 Out of the two million estimated visitors to the Picos de Europa National Park it is estimated that the Cares trail receives approximately 300.000 hikers as it is the most popular within the National Park.
 To avoid hiking accidents the use of proper footwear is advised.